-Car rental services worldwide have chosen a bright logo because it should represent the service and actively sell it, attracting the attention of potential customers.
+Car rental services worldwide have chosen a bright logo to represent their services and actively promote them, attracting potential customers’ attention.
 So, the Avis logo is moderately serious and dynamic.
 The massive sign stands for reliability and safety.

 Meaning and History

-The company Avis’s work (named after the founder’s name) began with three cars.
+Avis’s work (named after the founder) began with three cars.
 That is how many passenger cars were included in its fleet at first.
 Their owner opened an office at Willow Run Airport in Ypsilanti, Michigan.
-He rented out vehicles to those arriving from other countries and was the first to start doing this at the airport.
+He rented out vehicles to travelers arriving from other countries and was the first to do so at the airport.
 Now the number of cars, of course, has increased.
-Among them are many popular brands whose products are guaranteed to be in high demand: General Motors, Cadillac, Chevrolet, Toyota, and Ford.
+Among them are many popular brands whose products are in high demand: General Motors, Cadillac, Chevrolet, Toyota, and Ford.

-The brand’s ownership frequently changed, so it repeatedly rebranded with a change in the motto and logo.
-In general, he has three emblems.
+The brand’s ownership frequently changed, so it rebranded repeatedly, with changes to the motto and logo.
+In general, it has three emblems.
 Each new version is, in fact, a continuation of the previous one because they are almost identical in style.
 The difference is in the smallest details.

 What is Avis?

-Avis is a car rental company located in the US, in Parsippany, New Jersey.
-It also has branches abroad, as the car rental service has become world famous.
+Avis is a car rental company based in Parsippany, New Jersey, in the US.
+It also has branches abroad, as its car rental service has become world-famous.
 In total, it owns 5,500 offices in 165 countries.
 The service’s founder is Warren Avis, who opened it in 1946.

 1946 – 1964

-The debut logo is the quintessence of the company’s aspirations, which started the business with three machines but dreamed of global coverage of other countries and continents with its service.
+The debut logo is the quintessence of the company’s aspirations: it started the business with three machines but dreamed of global coverage across other countries and continents with its service.
 The globe is above the “i” instead of the classic dot.
-To make the concept stand out clearly, the designers painted it in black and white monochrome while making other elements red.
-In particular, this is the top inscription conveying the abbreviated name of the company.
+To make the concept stand out clearly, the designers painted it in black-and-white monochrome while making the other elements red.
+In particular, this is the top inscription, conveying the company’s abbreviated name.
 The characters in it are large, bold, and wide.
 “A” looks especially massive, complemented by serifs of different lengths: the left is short, and the right is long.
 It stretches down along the entire word and looks like an underline.
-The phrase “Rent a Car” is even lower, typed in small print – a thin grotesque with hyphens between words.
+The phrase “Rent a Car” is even lower, typed in small print, a thin grotesque with hyphens between words.

 1964 – 2012

 By then, a simple logo with an oblique inscription existed.
-All letters are in uppercase and minimalistic, without unnecessary design—only wide lines.
-Since the car rental company got a shortened name, the emblem has become simpler: the long serifs, the globe, and the bottom text have disappeared.
+All letters are in uppercase and minimalistic, without unnecessary design, only wide lines.
+Since the car rental company shortened its name, the emblem has become simpler: the long serifs, the globe, and the bottom text have disappeared.

 2012 – today

-In 2012, the largest rebranding in the history of Avis took place: it changed everything, including the logo.
-But at the same time, the company did not abandon the visual heritage and corrected the previous version.
-As a result, she got a text emblem with straightened letters, while in the past, they were italic.
-Although the red color has changed its hue, it is still preserved.
+In 2012, Avis underwent its largest rebranding in history; it changed everything, including the logo.
+At the same time, the company did not abandon its visual heritage and corrected the previous version.
+As a result, it got a text emblem with straight letters, whereas in the past they were italic.
+Although the red hue has changed, it is still preserved.

 Font and Colors

-The car rental company has maintained its heritage by changing its visual identity style.
-Therefore, experts tried to create a version that would be minimally different from the previous one.
+The car rental company has maintained its heritage by updating its visual identity.
+Therefore, experts sought to create a version that would differ only minimally from the previous one.
 And it came out for them.
 The only thing that has changed is the number of elements.
-The debut logo and the modern one have radically different numbers of details: if there were many of them before, now they are completely absent.
+The debut logo and the modern one have radically different numbers of details: before, there were many; now, there are none.

 The emblem is made with a typeface that has become very popular in corporate America.
 This is a font from the Helvetica family.
-However, each logo still has an individual feature.
+However, each logo still has its own distinctive feature.
 In the first case, the inscription is made in the Oceanic Drift Bold Italic style: slanted and slightly curved, with wide characters.
-In the second version, the letters in the name resemble the elements of the Hussar BdConOblThree font; in the third version, they look like Xyngia Bold.
-But the color palette is stable and differs only in shades of red: scarlet, tomato, raspberry.
+In the second version, the letters in the name resemble the elements of the Hussar BdConOblThree font; in the third, they resemble Xyngia Bold.
+But the color palette is stable, differing only in shades of red: scarlet, tomato, and raspberry.